The Bankrate promise

 - Driving without insurance

-- Lapses in auto insurance
+- Lapse in auto insurance coverage or driving without insurance

 Application of different state laws and the policies of the driver’s current insurer will establish the requirements that must be met for license reinstatement, as well as whether or not higher premiums will be paid.